ykskb/phrag/docs/mechanism.md

 ### SQL Queries

 N+1 problem is an anti-pattern where a relationship query is executed for every one of retrieved records.
 Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.

+It should also be noted that Phrag does not use `JOIN` for relationship queries to allow `LIMIT` on nested objects.

 ## Mutations